INTERVIEW: Ruben Vardanyan, ousted state minister of Nagorno-Karabakh

 As a first step, Vardanyan says the involvement of Russia and the West and other powers is necessary to force Azerbaijan to end its three-month blockade of the only road from the breakaway territory to Armenia.

-The former state minister said the blockade had created a “really tough” situation inside Nagorno-Karabakh.
-He said the economy had “collapsed” as businesses shut down, construction and agriculture were impossible and electricity, gas and petrol supplies were unreliable, while children couldn’t get a normal education.
+The former state minister says the blockade had created a “really tough” humanitarian situation inside Nagorno-Karabakh.
+He says the economy had “collapsed” as businesses shut down, construction and agriculture were impossible and electricity, gas and petrol supplies were unreliable, while children couldn’t get a normal education.

 Last month the International Court of Justice ruled that Azerbaijan should reopen the Lachin Corridor to Armenia.